-Valerie was born in Daly City, CA, on June 14, 1973 (Flag day) to a Slovenian mother and Mexican father.
-She moved when she was 1 to San Pablo, CA - a predominantly blue-collar, lower middle class, racially diverse town, 20 miles east of San Francisco where she lived for the next 16 years.
+Valerie was born in Daly City, CA, on June 14, 1973 (Flag day) to a Slovenian mother (Renee) and Mexican father (Gus Sr).
+When she was a year old, her family moved to San Pablo, CA, a predominantly blue-collar, lower middle class, racially diverse town, where she lived for the next 16 years.
 Her parents divorced just after her first birthday.
-Her mother was left to raise her young children by herself, with no financial or emotional support from their father.
+Her mother was forced to take this extreme step to escape life-threatening domestic violence.
 Valerie has one older brother, Gus, who is 18 months older and remains her best friend.
-Her family lived paycheck to paycheck her entire childhood, and no one in her family had ever attended college.
+Her mother was left to raise her two young children by herself, with no financial or emotional support from their father.

-Her mother joined the Social Security Administration right out of high school in San Francisco, CA as a GS 2.
-She spent her entire career in the federal government and retired after 25 years as a GS 12 in Richmond, CA.
+Renee joined the Social Security Administration right out of high school in San Francisco, CA, as a GS 3.
+She spent her entire career in the federal government and retired after 25 years as a GS 12 in Richmond, CA. As a single-parent household, her family lived paycheck to paycheck her entire childhood.
+No one in her family had ever attended college.

-She met her husband, while working in the technology industry in San Francisco, CA. Valerie has been married to her husband, S. Brian Mukherjee for over 16 years and has two children.
-She has experienced first-hand the agony of a miscarriage, a life-threatening ectopic pregnancy as well as the joy of two live, healthy births.
+Val is married to a first-generation immigrant and has lived in six states in the US and has traveled extensively across the US, Europe, and Asia.
+She met her husband, S. Brian Mukherjee, almost 20 years ago, while working in the technology industry in San Francisco, CA. They have two middle school children.
+As a woman, Val has experienced first-hand the agony of a miscarriage, a life-threatening ectopic pregnancy, as well as the joy of two live, healthy births.